-merchandise sales / all our merchandise is bought wholesale directly from artists. we do not run on consignment and all our vendors are paid upon receiving their wares. no artists are ever delayed payment or left unpaid.
+Merchandise sales / All of our merchandise is bought wholesale directly from artists.
+We do not run on consignment and all our vendors are paid prior to receiving their wares.
+No artists are ever delayed payment or left unpaid.